 Question: Why are softball and baseball not considered comparable sports for girls and boys, respec-tively?

 The Supreme Court of Appeals of West Virginia ruled in favor of the plaintiff (the female student seeking opportunity) on this issue.
 The court noted from the record in this case that the "games of baseball and softball are not substantially equivalent" and distinguished the "superficial similarity" between the games by citing differences, including equipment, skill levels, and dimensions of the playing surface.
 The court concluded with the assertion that it was dealing with the case in which an opportunity is given to try out for the team.
+(Girls can try out for the sport of baseball.)
 Whether particular sports are comparable depends upon the characteristics of the sports being compared.

 Question: A school sponsors a varsity, junior varsity, and freshman team in boys' basketball but only a varsity and junior varsity program in girls' basketball.
 Is this acceptable?